vitalsource/accessible-autocomplete/README.md

 `suggestion` is a function that receives one argument, a suggestion to be displayed.
 It is used when rendering suggestions, and should return a string, which can contain HTML. :warning: **Caution:** because this function allows you to output arbitrary HTML, you should [make sure it's trusted](https://en.wikipedia.org/wiki/Cross-site_scripting), and accessible.

+### Recent Search History

+Templates can be modified to show recent search history by setting recentSearch to true.
+You will still need to pass in a suggestion source.

 #### `dropdownArrow` (default: A rectangle pointing down)

 Type: `Function`